Dance Performance and Teaching student Anna James tells us her experience

 Looking back on her time at UCLan, Anna expressed: “My lasting memories include enjoying and celebrating our final week of performances with my friends.
 The three years were incredible, so many memories, opportunities and happy moments.”

-Speaking specifically of her degree, Anna said: “The lecturers share their experiences, knowledge and networks to develop individuals.
+"The lecturers share their experiences, knowledge and networks to develop individuals.
 The degree and experiences have had a huge impact on my current employment.
-Some of my current work happened because of connections at UCLan.”
+Some of my current work happened because of connections at the University of Central Lancashire."— Anna James

 When asked to give advice to graduates and students pursuing a similar course, Anna stated: “Take part in different opportunities so that you can gain a broader understanding of what work there is.
 It could lead to other opportunities such as a job role, or even just having people as networking contacts.
 Don’t be afraid to talk to or approach people.
 Take time off and include some ‘me’ time.
 You need time to relax otherwise your best work will not happen.”